-R S Treagus is not considered to be independent as he is a related person to a substantial shareholder in BTC health.
+\ R S Treagus is not considered to be independent as he is a related person to a substantial shareholder in BTC health.

 The directors believe that the current structure, small size and membership profile of the Board provides the maximum value to the business at this stage of its development, notwithstanding that they do not follow Recommendation 2.5 as the chair is not independent.
 The Board will continue to assess whether this is the optimum membership and structure for the business as it grows and develops.
+In the event the composition of the board changes, the company has formalised an induction program for new directors, as described in Recommendation 2.6.